 WHAT IS MISSIONAL?

-Missional means to live your life paying attention to the opportunities that come up each day where you can make a positive change in another person's life.
-Missional living is about being the hands and feet of Jesus to those around you.
+At the heart of missionality is the Kingdom of God.
+Being "missional" means to live your life paying attention to the opportunities that come up each day where you can bring the Kingdom to another person's life.
+This is about being the hands and feet of Jesus to those around you.

-If you want to live missionally, you will seek out and develop meaningful, authentic relationships with people God brings into your life.
+If you want to live missionally, you will seek out and develop meaningful, authentic relationships with people God brings into your life for the purposes of sharing the Kingdom.

-We do this by demonstrating the love of Jesus and telling people about the Gospel when given the opportunity.
+We bring the Kingdom to people by demonstrating the love of Jesus and telling people the good news of the Kingdom and of salvation through Jesus when given the opportunity.

 QUICK TIPS FOR MISSIONAL LIVING?

-Start by praying for Father to show you opportunities to demonstrate the love of Jesus to others through service, finances, time, and talents.
+Start by praying for Father to show you opportunities to share the Kingdom with others through service, finances, time, and talents.

 Next, start looking for ways to bless people in simple ways.
 Maybe you can smile, hold a door open, or offer to help someone pick something up.
 The ways to help are numerous.